Mortgage Valuation | Understanding The Astonishing Impact

 A mortgage valuation serves several essential functions that impact both the lender and the borrower:

-• Loan-to-Value (LTV) Calculation: The mortgage valuation helps the lender calculate the loan-to-value ratio, or LTV, which represents the amount you wish to borrow in relation to the property’s value.
-The LTV ratio is crucial in determining the mortgage rates you are eligible for.
+The mortgage valuation helps the lender calculate the loan-to-value ratio, or LTV, which represents the amount you wish to borrow about the property’s value.
+The LTV ratio is crucial in determining the mortgage rates for which you are eligible.

 Benefits of a mortgage valuation